About Sally Wright – Counsellor in Edinburgh & Online

 Identity and self-worth

-I work with neurodivergent people, recognising both the richness of different ways of thinking and the challenges that can come from navigating a world that isn’t always understanding or accommodating.
+I am experienced with working with people who are autistic or have ADHD.
+I recognise the richness of different ways of thinking, coupled with the challenges of navigating a world that often isn’t understanding or accommodating.

 Working with Couples

-I’ve recently trained in Emotionally Focused Therapy (EFT), a powerful, evidence-based approach that helps couples deepen emotional connection and respond to each other with more openness and understanding.
+I am a trained in Emotionally Focused Therapy (EFT), a powerful, evidence-based approach that helps couples deepen emotional connection.
+Together we work towards responding to each other with more openness and understanding.
 I support couples who want to rebuild trust, improve communication, or feel closer again after periods of distance or conflict.

-EFT is also highly effective with individuals and I integrate this approach across my work with clients who want to feel more secure in their relationships—with themselves and with others.
+EFT is also highly effective with individuals.
+I integrate this approach across my work with clients, working towards feeling more secure in relationships—with themselves and with others.

 Supervision and Professional Development

-I’m currently training with COSCA to become a counselling supervisor and I offer thoughtful, collaborative supervision to other practitioners.
+I am a qualified counselling supervisor and I offer thoughtful, collaborative supervision to other practitioners.
 I’m passionate about reflective practice and about supporting the growth and wellbeing of fellow counsellors.
+More information on this page.

-I am a registered member of COSCA (Scotland’s professional body for counselling and psychotherapy) and work in line with their ethical framework.
-This includes ongoing supervision, continuing professional development, and a commitment to practicing with care and integrity.
+As a registered member of COSCA (Scotland’s professional body for counselling and psychotherapy).
+I work in line with their ethical framework.
+This includes ongoing supervision, continuing professional development and a commitment to practicing with care and integrity.

 Values & Influences

 I work in a non-pathologising, trauma-informed way.
 My values are aligned with the A Disorder For Everyone (AD4E) movement, which asks not “What’s wrong with you?” but “What happened to you?”
-I believe that emotional distress is often a natural response to adversity and that therapy can be a space to reclaim your story, reconnect with your strengths and feel more fully yourself.
+I believe that emotional distress is a natural response to adversity.
+Therapy can be a space to reclaim your story, reconnect with your strengths and feel more fully yourself.

 I also hold an awareness of the wider systems that shape our lives.
-Experiences of marginalisation, inequality, the climate crisis, political instability, racism and misogyny don’t stay outside the therapy room—they affect how we feel, how we relate and how we make sense of the world.
+Experiences of marginalisation, inequality, the climate crisis, political instability, racism and misogyny Have shaped us.
+They don’t stay outside the therapy room—they affect how we feel, relate and how we make sense of the world.
 I aim to hold space for the personal and the political, recognising that healing often involves both.

-I’m passionate about making therapy a space where all parts of you are welcome—where you can come just as you are and be met with compassion and clarity.
+Therapy with me is a space where all parts of you are welcome.
+Where you can come just as you are and be met with compassion and clarity.

 Still have questions?
 You can find more information on my FAQs page or get in touch to book a free introductory call.